opennorth/opennorth.ca/README.md

 **Note:** If the server is running, you must issue commands in a different Terminal window.
 Typing commands in the Terminal window in which the server is running will have no effect.

+# Image sizes

+Images, especially the 'small' size loaded on mobile devices, should be **at least under 100 KB** in size.
+A resolution of 96 DPI is standard.

+## Front Page Slider

+Large: 1240 x 700 px
+Small: 700 x 395 px

+Two images for each slider, one will be used on small mobile devices and one on larger screens.

+*If the image is not this exact size, it must be at least the same aspect ratio (62 : 35).*

+## People

+Approximately 450 x 450px, at a minimum of 400px in either width and height.

+These do not need to be exact, since these images scale depending on the screen size.

+## Posts

+Images will be displayed at up to 800 px wide on the post content.
+Images with a centred focal point will look best on the blog page.

 # Theme